 Child Development Center (CDC)

 The Child Development Center (CDC) at The J offers families of children ages 12 months through five years a time-tested plan.
 We offer both full- and part-time care.
 We are accredited by the National Association for the Education of Young Children (NAEYC) and have been providing outstanding child care for more than 80 years.
-Although our program has grown, evolved and matured, much like our students, our philosophy has stayed brilliantly intact.

 We strive to provide the right: